 Ever since 1994 Heritage Lincolnshire has co-ordinated Heritage Open Days within the historic county.
 So far there have been well over a thousand events and hundreds of thousands of visitors.
 But we couldn't do it without our volunteers, as hundreds of people each year give their time to plan events and open up special places that matter to them.

 In 2019 we will be celebrating the festival's 25th anniversary with the theme of Lincolnshire Learning, Wisdom and Folklore.
 This year’s theme seeks to celebrate learning in its widest possible sense, from skills sharing to folklore, and academic heritage to military training.
 For the first time ever the festival will take place over a ten day period, from Friday 13th to Sunday 22nd September 2019.
 This will give everyone more time to visit the special places taking part.

 If you have an idea for an event head to our organiser area to download an event registration form.

-Our festival brochure will be launched at the Lincolnshire Show on 20th June 2018.
+Our festival brochure will be launched at the Lincolnshire Show on 19th June 2019.
 It will also be available from libraries, tourist information centres and heritage sites across the county and from our offices in Heckington.
-You will also be able download a printable copy on this page shortly afterwards too.
+You will be able to download a printable copy from this page when the brochure launches.